Gold240sx/db-tester/README.md

   <!-- - neo4j (not included yet but considered in the future)  -->
   <!-- - redis (not included yet but considered in the future)  -->

-  Surreal, Mongodb, Postgres, mySql, SqLite, Neo4J, redis coming eventually.
+  ...Surreal, Mongodb, Postgres, mySql, SqLite, Neo4J, redis coming eventually.

 ## Forms